amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 curl -XGET server:3000/api/todos
 ```

-You should have got soemthing like this:
+You should have got something like this:

 ```
 [{"_id":"5edc2a6d0c41d60054ad715f","title":"CRUD API","isDone":false,"updated_at":"2020-06-06T23:44:45.966Z","__v":0}]⏎